This article is part of a larger series on POS Systems.

 It takes only a few minutes to download Floreant POS.
 Since it is open source, it is released “as is” and does not offer much support for customization or dedicated support for onboarding.

-It does provide detailed installation and how-to guides on its website that can help you with set up and use, along with live chat support and a 24/7 help desk.
+It does provide detailed installation and how-to guides on its website that can help you with setup and use, along with live chat support and a 24/7 help desk.
 A toll-free number is indicated on its support page but doesn’t specify customer service hours.

-Top Floreant POS Alternatives
+Floreant POS User Reviews

 As expected, most users love that Floreant POS is free.
 A majority mentioned that it is also easy to install and has a simple and straightforward interface.
 There were not a lot of complaints, but most of the negative feedback centered around the lack of advanced features and available integrations.